Dental Implants Wolverhampton

 Why choose Rock House Dental Practice for Dental Implants Wolverhampton?

-Award-winning and experienced; Dr Anoup Nandra & the team, have trained with some of the world's leading Implantologists.
+Award-winning and experienced; Dr Anoup Nandra and the team, have trained with some of the world's leading Implantologists.
 Each case is individually planned and we aim for more than one surgeon to be present during the surgery.
 Our nurses are fully trained and certified.
 This team approach works incredibly well and therefore, proves the theory that two brains are better than one!

 Are dental implants safe and how long will they last?